Appellant and his family have filed numerous unsuccessful civil and criminal cases since 2006 incident

 It was through this line of thinking that the appeal court decided to require the appellant, under the exceptional circumstances and in accordance with its power to control its own process, to seek the representation of a lawyer if he wished to file any more motions.

-“Has the justice system placed too much emphasis on helping parties represent themselves rather than ensuring that parties are represented by counsel?” wrote Justice Sarah Pepall for the Ontario Court of Appeal.
+“Has the justice system placed too much emphasis on helping parties represent themselves rather than ensuring that parties are represented by counsel?” wrote Justice Pepall.
 “Do-it-yourself manuals may give an impression of access to justice, but this guidance is an inadequate replacement for proper legal representation.”